Tunisia Travel Information

 No vaccinations are recommended for Tunisia and no serious health risks exist, but all travellers are required to show a yellow fever certificate if coming from an infected area.
 Travellers' diarrhoea and other parasitic infections may be contracted, but is unlikely in the modern seaside resorts.
 Visitors travelling outside these resorts should ensure they drink only boiled, purified water and eat well-cooked food.
 All medical expenses must be paid for immediately after treatment in Tunisia, and costs can be quite high.
 The availability of medication is limited.
 Visitors should bring adequate supplies of their own medication.
 Health insurance is a necessity.

 Tipping is not a requirement in Tunisia but appreciated for good service in local establishments.
 Most people performing a useful service will wait to be tipped.
-Waiters in resort and hotel restaurants expect a tip of around 10%.
+Waiters in resort and hotel restaurants expect a tip of around 10 percent.

 Tunisia is a Muslim country and visitors should respect the local sensibilities, especially during the month of Ramadan.
 Visitors, and women in particular, should dress modestly outside of the beach resorts.
 Women should note that coffee houses are mainly populated by men and women are often ushered into the 'family section' in restaurants as this is for the comfort.
 Homosexuality is illegal and although it is common to see Arab men greet each other with a kiss on the cheek and even hold hands in public, this is unacceptable for tourists.
 Despite being a Muslim country, alcohol is widely available.